OctopusDeploy/docs/src/pages/docs/best-practices/index.md

 title: Best Practices
 navTitle: Overview
 navSection: Best Practices
+description: Best practices you can adopt to set yourself up for success in using Octopus Deploy.
 navOrder: 25
-description: Best practices you can adopt to set yourself up for success in using Octopus Deploy.
-hideInThisSection: true
 ---

 This section will provide a set of best practices and implementation guides to use with your Octopus Deploy instance.
 Like any best practices guide, it won't cover 100% of all scenarios; adapt and modify them to match your company's requirements.
 It is also a living document; it will change as new features are added to Octopus Deploy and we help more customers.

 ## Whitepapers

-For some of the recommendations and implementation guides a significant amount of background context is required.
-For example, configuring disaster recovery and high availability.
-Background context for those recommendations can be found in our whitepapers.
+For longform best practices and recommendations please refer to our whitepapers.

 - [Best Practices for Self-Hosted Octopus Deploy HA/DR](https://octopus.com/whitepapers/best-practice-for-self-hosted-octopus-deploy-ha-dr)